Formstone/Formstone/src/docs/touch.md

 ### Pan

-Pan can be used for building touch-freindly drag and drop interfaces:
+Pan can be used for building touch-friendly draggable interfaces:

 ```javascript
 $(".target").touch({